 On average this model can be leased from around £219.35 a month for personal use.

 It’s not surprising to see a Mercedes take the number two spot, but for a convertible model to be this far up the list, it’s definitely a shocker.
 Only one in every five of our E-Class Cabriolet customers went for a personal lease - that means it’s the business customers who have jumped on the opportunity.
 We had an enormous amount of discount on the E-Class Cabriolet earlier this year which is why it sold like hot cakes - usually the price point of any cars convertible variant makes it somewhat hard to justify the often large leap in cost, which is the important factor regardless of whether you’re a business or a private individual.
 That wasn’t the case this time though, it was just as affordable as the E-Class Coupe, enabling customers to experience a brand new convertible right at the start of the warm weather without having to sacrifice an extra lump of cash each month for the sake of a drop-top roof.
-It’s offers like this that make it a good idea to keep an eye on our special offers page from time to time as you never know what will pop up.
+It’s offers like this that make it a good idea to keep an eye on our car leasing special offers page from time to time as you never know what will pop up.

 On average this model can be leased from around £479.68 a month for personal use.